-Intervention:
+intervention.

 Intervention Rationale

-(a) Allow patient to take as much responsibility as possible for self- care activities, provide positive feedback for decisions made.
-0
+(a) Allow patient to take as much responsibility as possible for self-care activities, provide positive feedback for decisions made.
+Providing choices will increase patient's feeling of control.

+(b) Assist patient to set realistic Unrealistic goals set the patient up for

+goals. failure and reinforce feelings of

+powerlessness.

-(b) Assist patient to set realistic goals.
-Unrealistic goals set the patient up for failure and reinforce feelings of powerlessness. (c) Help identify life situations that Patient's emotional condition are within patient's control. interferes with the ability to solve problems. that are not within his ability to control.
-Encourage verbalization of feelings related to Assistance is required to perceive the benefits and consequences of available alternatives accurately, to deal with unresolved issues and accept what cannot be changed.
+(c) Help identify life situations that Patient's emotional condition

+are within patient's control. interferes with the ability to solve problems. (d) Help patient identify areas of life Assistance is required to perceive the situation that are not within his benefits and consequences of ability to control.
+Encourage available alternatives accurately, to verbalization of feelings related to deal with unresolved issues and accept this inability. what cannot be changed.